grafana/grafana/docs/sources/dashboards/assess-dashboard-usage/index.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) version 7.0 and later, and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).

-To see dashboard usage information, click **Dashboard insights** in the top bar.
+To see dashboard usage information, click the dashboard insights icon in the header.

 {{< figure src="/media/docs/grafana/dashboards/screenshot-dashboard-insights.png" max-width="400px" class="docs-image--no-shadow" >}}